There appears to be no end to this ransomware. As long as there are strong financial incentives to...

-The Internet of Things helps financial services firms run their businesses more efficiently and engage with their customers more effectively.
+While the Internet of Things helps financial services firms run their businesses more efficiently and engage with their customers more effectively, IoT security is a concern.

 The proliferation of internet-connected devices has made it easier for customers to conduct their affairs and has given the companies that they do business with more insight into their activities.